-The Launceston College MAT undertook fundraising in the year ended 31 August 2020; including non-school uniform days and events from which funds are raised for both the MAT and for other charities.
+The Launceston College MAT undertook a small amount of fundraising in the year ended 31st August 2021, however Covid significantly reduced the amount of fundraising the MAT could do compared to a normal year.

+Fundraising usually includes non-school uniform days and events from which funds are raised for both the MAT and for other charities.
 Fundraising events are often student-led with students raising funds for their chosen 'House Charity' and are on a small scale.
-A number of fundraising events took place before March 2020 however the COVID lockdown has understandably reduced the amount of fundraising the MAT could do compared to a normal year.

-The MAT does not work with any commercial participators or external fundraisers, and has not received any fundraising complaints and does not place undue pressure on any person to donate.
+The MAT does not work with any commercial participants or external fundraisers, has not received any fundraising complaints and does not place undue pressure on any person to donate.
 Fundraising is monitored and to the best of our knowledge conforms to recognised standards.
 All fundraising undertaken during the year was monitored by the Trustees.